- 14 minutes to read

 Controls how a System is rendered in C4 diagrams and what Mermaid syntax is emitted.

-Value Meaning Mermaid emitted Canvas icon Position hint
+Value Meaning Mermaid emitted Canvas colour Position hint

 None (default) System not intended for C4 diagrams (not emitted)

-Person A human user or role (customer, staff, partner) Person(alias, "Name", "Role") Above lanes (default)
+Person An internal human user or role Person(alias, "Name", "Role") Blue Above boundaries (default)

-InternalSystem An internal software system you own System(alias, "Name", "Desc") Above lanes (default)
+InternalSystem An internal software system you own System(alias, "Name", "Desc") Blue Above boundaries (default)

-ExternalSystem Third-party, SaaS, or partner system System_Ext(alias, "Name", "Desc") Below lanes (default)
+ExternalSystem Third-party, SaaS, or partner system System_Ext(alias, "Name", "Desc") Grey Below boundaries (default)

 Where to set it: Repository → Systems → edit a System → C4 tab → C4 Type field.

-If not set (None): The System does not appear in the Actors toolbox panel and cannot be dragged onto the C4 canvas.
+If not set (None): The System is not presented as a suggested match during the import wizard and does not appear in the Related Diagrams panel entity search.
 Systems with C4Type = None remain fully functional in all other Repository features (BPM, Landscape, etc.).

 C4PersonRole (optional — Person types only)